silentdiverchris/Archivist/README.md

 # Removable volumes

-My backup system involves having several external drives which I mount for various reasons, e.g. one for daily backups which is almost always connected, one which I plug in just at the start of each week, one for the start of each month, and a pair of two identical large SSDs which I generally leave one of attached but alternate between them.
+My backup strategy, to be grandiose about it, involves having several external drives which I mount for various reasons, e.g. one for daily backups which is almost always connected, one which I plug in just at the start of each week, one for the start of each month, and a pair of two identical large SSDs which I generally leave one of attached but alternate between them.
 So sometimes S:\ or Y:\ might exist, sometimes it won't.

+I also have a bunch of USB sticks which I rotate through so I can get the latest of everything other than big media files in one place, to put somewhere remote.

 If you don't want to rely on mounted drives always having the same drive letter you can identify directories by volume label rather than drive letter by setting the the VolumeLabel configuration and not providing a drive in the DirectoryPath, see these items in the [application settings](#AppSettings) section below.

-If you mark a directory as removable with IsRemovable, the system will try to use it but if it's not there it won't be considered as an error.
-Any drive that is not found which is not marked as removable will be reported as an error.
+If you mark a directory with IsRemovable, the system will try to use it but if it's not there it won't be considered as an error.

+Any directory that is not found which is not marked as removable will be reported as an error.

-This means you don't need to be too bothered about exactly which drives you plug in, it'll just archive to what it finds, but this setting allows it to distinguish between an external disk not having been plugged in and a internal one that should be available but isn't.
+This means you don't need to be too bothered about exactly which drives you plug in, it'll just archive to whatever it finds, but this setting allows it to distinguish between an external disk not having been plugged in and a volume that really should be available but isn't.

+If you want a job to always be writing to an external disk that you don't want to forget to plug in, fib to it slightly by setting IsRemovable to false and it'll tell you if it's not there.

 # Scheduling

-There is no built in scheduler, it works just fine with Windows Scheduler and any other decent cron system that can call an executable and ideally specify a parameter.
+There is no built in scheduler, it works just fine with Windows Scheduler and any other system that can call an executable and specify a parameter.

-Just specify the the job name in the application settings file as 'RunJobName' or, better, as the first parameter to the executable.
+You can have it running the default job name in the settings but obviously better to give it the name as the first parameter to the executable.

 Below is a screenshot of Windows Scheduler setting up the call and job name parameter.

 <img alt="Windows Scheduler" title="Windows Scheduler" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/SchedulerExample1.png">

+<a name="Logging"></a>
 # Logging

 ## Console

-It will write most or all log messages to the console, with warnings in yellow, errors in red and success/completed messages in green.
+If job setting WriteToConsole is true, it will write a good selection of messages to the console so you can see what it's up to ant any given time, with warnings in yellow, errors in red and success/completed messages in green.

-Setting DebugConsole to true in the application settings file makes it write everything to the console.
+Setting VerboseConsole to true sends all information and debug type messages to the console too.

-Without DebugConsole the console will get a more readable subset of just the important messages and will always let you know what it's doing right now, so it's generally best to leave this turned off for readability and dig into the text/SQL log if you need more detail.
+If PauseBeforeExit is true or if any errors are detected, it will ask for a key to be pressed before closing the console at the end of a run.

-Full logging always goes to the file and SQL logs, which includes a lot of verbose stuff about the decisions it made according to settings, file timestamps et..
+Full logging always goes to the file and SQL logs, which includes a lot of stuff about the decisions it made according to settings, file timestamps, volume availability and the like.

 ## Text log file